Skip to Main Content

 Hemmeter-McNeal Lecture Series

-Hemmeter-McNeal Lectures deepen the conversation on ethical leadership through robust, curricular, and co-curricular activities.
-Inspired by the legacy of two inspiring MKA community members, Robert Hemmeter and Philip McNeal, guest speakers explore the intersection of ethical leadership and innovation.
+Honoring the legacy of two MKA community members, Robert Hemmeter and Philip McNeal, the Hemmeter-McNeal Lectures bring guest speakers to campus to explore the intersection of ethical leadership and innovation.

 WATCH MOST RECENT LECTURE